elizabeth-poggie/elizabeth-poggie/_content/notes/11-W24-intro-to-programming.md

 number: 11
 type: "Lecture"
 title: "Arrays II"
-created: "2024-03-14T12:17:29Z"
+created: "2024-03-19T12:17:29Z"
 ---

 # Intro

 Continuing from last lecture, Arrays are the last piece of the puzzle to laying the foundations to computer science.
-Afterwards we will be able to explore more applications :^)
+Afterwards we will be able to explore more applications and intermediate topics :^)

 # Example